BOHDANMARCEN/facefusion_port/README.md

 Portable Windows Installation
 -----------------------------

-For a quick portable setup on Windows, run `portable_install.bat`.
-The script downloads a standalone Python distribution, installs the required packages and creates `run_facefusion.bat` inside `D:\facefusion`.
-After it completes, launch FaceFusion by double clicking `run_facefusion.bat`.
+Use `portable_install.bat` for a one click setup on Windows.
+The script copies the repository to `D:\facefusion`, downloads a portable Python build, enables `pip`, installs the requirements and then places a `run_facefusion.bat` shortcut in the same directory.
+After it completes simply double click `D:\facefusion\run_facefusion.bat` to start FaceFusion.

 Documentation